 First, there are many ways to take a screenshot on Chromebook.
 You can take full-screen screenshots, rectangular regions, or a window snap on Chromebook.
 You can use the interface or keyboard shortcuts; the choice is yours.

-How to Take Screenshot on Chromebook
+How to Take Screenshots on Chromebook

 Chrome OS 89 introduced a graphical tool that lets you take screenshots and record the screen.
 Before this, your only option was to know the exact keyboard shortcuts.
 That would have been incredibly challenging given that Chrome OS is now also powering tablets that don’t have a keyboard.